UN-OCHA/hpc-actions/README.md

 * Automate many processes that have required manual work, and are prone to human-error, including:
-  * Creating branches and pull requests to bring upstream branches up-to-date with production / staging hotfices.
+  * Creating branches and pull requests to bring upstream branches up-to-date with production / staging hotfixes.
   * Running unit-tests and other CI checks against the correct commits
   * Creating and pushing release tags